ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/02-representations.md

 The adjacency matrix often requires a higher asymptotic cost for an algorithm than would result if the adjacency list were used.
-The reason is that it is common for a graph algorithm to visit each neighbor of each vertex.
-Using the adjacency list, only the actual edges connecting a vertex to its neighbors are examined.
+The reason is that it is common for a graph algorithm to visit each neighbour of each vertex.
+Using the adjacency list, only the actual edges connecting a vertex to its neighbours are examined.
 However, the adjacency matrix must look at each of its $|\mathbf{V}|$ potential edges, yielding a total cost of $O(|\mathbf{V}^2|)$ time when the algorithm might otherwise require only $O(|\mathbf{V}| + |\mathbf{E}|)$ time.
 This